ziqinyeow/agno/README.md

 - April 15th (tentative) - Hackathon starts
 - May 30th (tentative) - Hackathon ends

 Join us for a month of building Agents!
+Prizes will be distributed on an ongoing basis and continue till all prizes are awarded.

 ## Key features